(Mis-)Matching Type-B Anomalies on the Higgs Branch: Circular Quiver

 \item There is a colour factor $\CC_L^{\mathbb H} = (L+1) \CC_L^{CFT}$. \end{itemize} Putting all these ingredients together, the three-point function contribution to the type-B anomaly along the Higgs-branch can be extracted from the relation

 At this stage we emphasise that there is a qualitative difference between the anomalies for the untwisted, $\alpha = 0$, and twisted, $\alpha\neq 0$, sectors.
 On the one hand, as a result of \eqref{eq:8}, the twisted CBOs involve massive degrees of freedom and are therefore lifted in the extreme IR of the theory in the broken phase.
 On the other hand, the untwisted CBOs involve massless fields and survive, hence leading to a nontrivial IR chiral ring.
-In line with our Conjecture Ib from Sec.~\ref{conjectures}, the type-B anomaly for twisted CBOs is then not expected to agree in the two phases, while the anomaly for untwisted CBOs will only do so once we take into account the contributions from the IR two-point function.
+In line with our Conjecture Ib from Sec.~\ref{conjectures}, the type-B anomaly is expected to agree in the two phases, both for twisted and untwisted CBOs, but for the latter it will only do so once we take into account the contributions from the IR two-point function.
 Accordingly one has:

-From now on we will focus on the anomalies of external CBOs in the untwisted sector, $\alpha = 0$, since these are the only ones that are expected to match.
+From now on we will focus on the anomalies of external CBOs in the untwisted sector, $\alpha = 0$, to exhibit the matching that involves the contribution of $G^{(IR)}$.

 On a technical level, the main difference with SCQCD lies in the evaluation of the integrals in \eqref{intquiv}, which are significantly more complicated than \eqref{intHIGGS} due to the presence of distinct masses.
 The initial steps follow those of Sec.~\ref{SCQCDHiggs} very closely.
 Using Feynman parametrisation the integrals can be brought to the form \eqref{eq:J}.
 Since in Eqs~\eqref{Mmassive}, \eqref{UKJmassive} only $J$ depends on the masses, we find